tishabanerjee92/LendingClubCaseStudy/README.md

 - Include debt-to-income ratio as a factor for approving the loan and deciding the interest rates

 ## Files
-- 'Lending Club Case Study.ipynb`: IPython Notebook containing the analysis.
+- 'Ridhima_Banerjee.ipynb`: IPython Notebook containing the analysis.
 - `Lending Club Case Study.pdf`: Presentation summarizing the analysis.